tomzx/gkm/README.md

 Node didn't have any global keyboard and mouse listener available at the time.

 ## Requirements
-GKM depends on [JNativeHook](https://code.google.com/p/jnativehook/), which runs on Java.
+GKM depends on [JNativeHook](https://github.com/kwhat/jnativehook), which runs on Java.
 Thus you will need to have a JVM available and more importantly, java availble on your PATH.

+In the `lib` folder, you will find `gkm.jar`, which source you can find at https://github.com/tomzx/gkm-java.
+You will also find `JNativeHook.jar`, which source you can find at https://github.com/kwhat/jnativehook.

 ## Getting started
 Install gkm via node.js package manager: